apiobuild/platform/content/blog/create-an-online-store-for-free.md

 tags: ["chopin", "waitress", "telescope", "announcement", "ecommerce", "online-store", "google", "sheets"]
 ---

 Are you looking for free and easy way to setup your online store?
-We have a solution for you - introducing <a href="https://telescope.apiobuild.com/app/chopin" target="_blank">Chopin by apio </a>: a simple online store creator that allows you to configure your online store in a few clicks for free.
+We have a solution for you - introducing [Chopin by apio](https://telescope.apiobuild.com/app/chopin): a simple online store creator that allows you to configure your online store in a few clicks for free.
 Try now to start selling your products online.

 ## Current Solutions for Online Store

 When creating online stores, you have a couple of choices:
-- List items on marketplace platforms (<a href="https://www.etsy.com/" target="_blank">Etsy</a>, <a href="https://www.ebay.com/" target="_blank">eBay</a>)
+- List items on marketplace platforms ([Etsy](https://www.etsy.com/), [eBay](https://www.ebay.com/),[Craigslist](https://newyork.craigslist.org/), [Facebook Marketplace](https://www.facebook.com/marketplace/))
-- Use an eCommerce website builder (<a href="https://www.shopify.com/" target="_blank">Shopify</a>, <a href="https://www.squarespace.com/" target="_blank">Squarespace</a>, <a href="https://www.bigcommerce.com/" target="_blank">BigCommerce</a>, <a href="https://www.wix.com/" target="_blank">Wix</a>)
+- Use an eCommerce website builder ([Shopify](https://www.shopify.com/), [Squarespace](https://www.squarespace.com/), [BigCommerce](https://www.bigcommerce.com/), [Wix](https://www.wix.com/))
-- Build your own eCommerce website with open-source (<a href="https://www.opencart.com/" target="_blank">OpenCart</a>)
+- Build your own eCommerce website with open-source ([OpenCart](https://www.opencart.com/))

 **Or** ..................

-- We've created a free and easy way - <a href="#chopin">Learn how Chopin generates online stores for FREE with only a few clicks and google sheets now.</a>
+- We've created a free and easy way - [Chopin](#introducing-chopin).
+Learn how Chopin generates online stores for FREE with only a few clicks and google sheets now.

 #### Online Marketplace: Customers Can’t Find You

 This is probably the cheapest way to start your online business.
-You might already have the experience selling second-hand items on eBay, Craiglist, or Facebook Marketplace and are familiar with the interface.
-At sites like Etsy, there are other sellers and customers who share the same market/interest with you. **However, it’s hard to stand out from your competitors.**
+You might already have the experience selling second-hand items on [eBay](https://www.ebay.com/), [Craigslist](https://newyork.craigslist.org/), or [Facebook Marketplace](https://www.facebook.com/marketplace/) and are familiar with the interface.
+At sites like [Etsy](https://www.etsy.com/), there are other sellers and customers who share the same market/interest with you. **However, it’s hard to stand out from your competitors.**

 #### Website Builder: All the Customization You Don't Need